 Blood thinners: We may prescribe blood thinners to prevent a clot from forming in the heart.
 If you are prescribed a blood thinner, you may need blood tests to ensure the levels are okay and lower bleeding risks.

-Ablation: If the medicines and the cardioversion do not work, your doctor may want to try an ablation.
+Ablation: Your doctor may want to try an ablation.
 This involves sending “heat” or “freeze” energy to the part of the heart that causes the A-Fib.
 This will change the electrical pattern of the heart tissue and help the heart return to a normal rhythm.
 You will have this done in a hospital.
 You will be sedated so you will not feel it.

 Some ways to help reduce the risk of A-Fib:

 Stay active.
 Aim for at least 30 minutes of activity on most days of the week.
 Talk to your doctor about what type of level of exercise is safe for you.